Tribesmen and Killer Beez gang members arrested after 'violent' clashes in Kaikohe

 Dalzell said police weren't ruling out further arrests or charges being laid in relation to the "extremely serious" events.

-He said: "such violence and gang tensions have no place in the community and will not be tolerated."
+"Such violence and gang tensions have no place in the community and will not be tolerated.

-Dalzell believed the community would be as appalled as police over the "vicious" and "cowardly" behaviour.
+Dalzell believed the community would be as appalled as police about the "vicious" and "cowardly" behaviour.

-Police have increased their visibility and patrols in the Kaikohe area and will continue to do so in response to the escalating gang tensions.
+Police have increased their visibility and patrols in the Kaikohe area and would continue to do so in response to the escalating gang tensions.

 Dalzell said police knew people out there had information about the incidents.
 He urged them to "do the right thing" and contact police.

-Any photos or video of the incidents can also be uploaded via flea.nzpolice.org.
+Any photos or video of the incidents could be uploaded via flea.nzpolice.org.

-Dalzell said any information provided to police will be treated in strict confidence.
+Dalzell said any information provided to police would be treated in strict confidence.